 Common Ground is usually understood as finding a way to agree on something.
 Our view is broader and as noted above based on Abraham Maslow’s research.
 What he found was that having our basic human needs met was the determining factor in becoming successful.

 The Old and New Testaments contain behavioral/human relations type wisdom, as well as spirituality.
 Rabbi Yisroel Meir Kagan identified 31 “commandments” which became the basis of his writings about how we should talk to each other.
-His work produced the best behavioral guidelines about how to use speech, we have seen.
+His work produced the best behavioral guidelines about how to use speech that we have seen.

 The ever growing body of Neuroscience/Brain research gives us the ability to understand ourselves much more clearly than before.

+We value people with all their diversity and common human needs.
+Peace, Compassion, Understanding, and Cooperation are some of our strongest values.
 Our ethics are concerned with communication.
 We believe that our personal ethics and character values will follow if we all learn to speak positively and avoid evil speech.

 On an individual basis, we will offer our help to everyone interested in learning, practicing, and demonstrating Civil Discourse.

 On a small group basis, we will help people who are interested in organizing communities whose goal is to lower the level of uncivil discourse in the world.

 The role models in our societies are the media and politicians.
 We offer the same kind of help that we do on an individual and small group basis to both; the media and political establishments.

 In addition, we will assist individuals and small groups/communities in their attempts to communicate civilly with the media and politicians.
 If we become aware of habitual users of evil speech, we will rebuke them directly.